 Responsive catch limits (shorter openings)

-Strong cooperation among fishers as well as across fishers, the government and the wider industry.
+Strong cooperation among fishers as well as across fishers, the government, research centers, and the wider industry.

 Facilitate entry into different fisheries for fishers (e.g., gear switching) or provide opportunities for alternative livelihoods (e.g., aquaculture, ecotourism), giving special consideration to First Nations communities who do not have the same capacity as industrial fisheries, but are strongly dependent on fish resources as source of food, nutrition, livelihood and cultural identity.